 Residents should notify the Maintenance Office (801.581.8668) if they notice a pest or rodent problem.

-No pets or animals are permitted to be kept, fed or sheltered on Student Apartments property, with the exception of fish in aquariums of less than ten (10) gallons and authorized animals assisting residents with disabilities.
+Pets are not allowed on University Student Apartments property, with the exception of fish in aquariums of less than ten (10) gallons and authorized animals assisting residents with disabilities.

 Feeding wildlife and/or stray animals is not permitted.